Taulí Research and Innovation Grants

 Step up on the Taulí

-The internal intensification program was born in 2016, has an annual periodicity and is sponsored by the Banco Sabadell Foundation.
+The internal intensification program was born in 2016, has an annual frequency and has the collaboration of the Banco Sabadell Foundation.

 The program Step up aims to encourage the research and innovation activity of research groups through the allocation of partial or total dedication exclusively to research, with solid objectives and the commitment of researchers who submit their applications.